emmanuelgjr/2025LLMTop10Mapping/CVECWE.md

 - **Related CWEs**:
   - [CWE-400: Uncontrolled Resource Consumption](https://cwe.mitre.org/data/definitions/400.html)

-We encourage professionals to stay vigilant and continuously monitor the evolving threat landscape to remain informed about emerging vulnerabilities and security developments.
+We encourage professionals to always stand on guard and continuously monitor the evolving threat landscape to remain informed about emerging vulnerabilities and security developments.